 Other ALISH is land other than Prime or Unique that is of statewide or local importance for the production of food, feed, fiber and forage crops.
 The land is important to agriculture in Hawai'i, yet it exhibits properties, such as seasonal wetness, erodibility, limited rooting zone, slope, flooding or droughts, that exclude the land from Prime or Unique agricultural land use classifications.
 Other ALISH land includes land that does not have an adequate moisture supply to be qualified as Prime and land that has similar characteristics and properties as Unique, except that the land is not currently in use for the production of an identified crop.
 Other ALISH lands can be farmed sufficiently by applying greater amounts of fertilizer and other soil amendments, drainage improvement, erosion control practices and flood protection.
 When managed properly, Other ALISH land can produce fair to good crop yields.

-As shown in Figure 6 (ALISH Map) and summarized in the table below, approximately 65 percent of the Property is classified under the ALISH system, 64 percent being classified as Prime and one percent being classified as Other.
+As shown in Figure 6 (ALISH Map) and summarized in the table below, approximately 61.7 percent of the Property is classified under the ALISH system, all of which is Prime.